 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Clear cell sarcoma (CCS) is a rare malignant tumor of soft tissue usually arising from extremities.
-Now we reported a case of CCS located on the chest cavity, confirmed by the positive stain of HMB-45 and S-100 mark in immunohistochemistry.
+Core tip: Clear cell sarcoma is a rare malignant tumor of soft tissue usually arising from the extremities.
+Here, we report a case of clear cell sarcoma located on the chest cavity, confirmed by positive staining of human melanoma black-45, and soluble protein-100 markers by immunohistochemistry.
 Radical resection of the tumor was performed and the short-term outcome was good.

 Chen YT, Yang Z, Li H, Ni CH.
 Clear cell sarcoma of soft tissue in pleural cavity: A case report.
 World J Clin Cases 2019; In press